frederic-baucher/jpmoral.github.io/_posts/2015-08-09-metaprogramming-class-instance-variables-and-inheritance.md

 ***
 *The more that you read, the more things you will know.
 The more that you learn, the more places you'll go.*
--- *I Can Read With My Eyes Shut!* by Lewis Carroll
+-- *I Can Read With My Eyes Shut!* by Dr. Seuss